-- VFL Interoperability Information that indicates the intermediate results that the VFL Server supports (e.g. activation function, gradients, type of loss), the content of the VFL Interoperability Information is not standardized in this release.
+- OPTIONAL VFL Interoperability Information that indicates the Intermediate model training information that the VFL Server supports and ask the client to verify its support for (e.g. activations, gradients, type of loss), the content of the VFL Interoperability Information is not standardized in this release.

-- The list of samples selected by Server.